Elijbet/Wonk_App/README.md

 find by Kokota from the Noun Project
-Book by Tatyana from the Noun Project add by Sumana Chamrunworakiat from the Noun Project responsive react nav by  Matthew Vincent
+Book by Tatyana from the Noun Project add by Sumana Chamrunworakiat from the Noun Project rating by Alex Muravev from the Noun Project menu by darwis from the Noun Project responsive react nav by  Matthew Vincent